Is Bright Line Eating the holy grail of weight loss?

 The day drags until it’s finally time to leave work (exhaustion), and now you have to decide what to eat for dinner.

-Research shows that anything that taps into our self-control (i.e. stress, disappointment, fatigue) drains our willpower, and when willpower is drained, your good intentions and desire to stick with your healthy eating plan flies out the window.
+Research shows that anything that taps into our self-control (i.e., stress, disappointment, fatigue. etc.) drains our willpower, and when willpower is drained, your good intentions and desire to stick with your healthy eating plan fly out the window.